Four Baseball Hitting Drills for Youth Players

 Hitters should be in the batter’s box, loading and striding and attacking the ball like it was a real pitch.
 One important coaching point here is do not reach for the baseball, let it travel and emphasize catching the ball where you would normally make contact.
 Let’s look at some images taken from this drill inside The Hitting Vault.

 Coach Alexa Peterson is in her stance, ready to take her stride and take a swing.
-From here, she will load and attack the ball that will be flipped to her by Coach Lisle.
+Next, she will load and attack the ball that will be flipped to her by Coach Lisle.

-Note how she has a good bat path, if she was hitting a ball she would have her elbow in and hands extended through the ball.
+Notice how she has a good bat path?
+If she was hitting a ball she would have her elbow in and hands extended through the ball.
 Her lower half also is in perfect position, she is using her legs and hips in order to generate power.